Geodesic boundary of constant mean curvature surfaces in $\mathbb{H}^2\times \mathbb{R}$: Invariant surfaces and fillable curves

-Let us start with the rotational surfaces.
-The first case that we consider is the distance function to a circle of positive radius $r$ centered at $o\in \hh$.
+The first rotational surface we present is the $\Hund_r$.
+We consider the distance function to a circle of positive radius $r$ centered at $o\in \hh$.
 Solving \eqref{CMC-edo} with initial condition $\phi'(0)=+\infty$, we find the general expression $\phi(s)=\Hund_r(s)$: